ultravideo/uvgRTP/README.md

 # uvgRTP

 uvgRTP is an *Real-Time Transport Protocol (RTP)* library written in C++ with a focus on simple to use and high-efficiency media delivery over the Internet.
-It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versatile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports *End-to-End Encrypted (E2EE)* media delivery using the combination of *Secure RTP (SRTP)* and ZRTP.
-According to [our measurements](https://researchportal.tuni.fi/en/publications/open-source-rtp-library-for-high-speed-4k-hevc-video-streaming) uvgRTP is able to reach a goodput of 600 MB/s (4K at 700fps) for HEVC stream when measured in LAN.
-The CPU usage is relative to the goodput value, and therefore smaller streams have a very small CPU usage.
+It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versatile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports *End-to-End Encrypted (E2EE)* media delivery using the combination of *Secure RTP (SRTP)* and ZRTP. uvgRTP has been designed to minimize memory operations to reduce its CPU usage and latency.

 uvgRTP is licensed under the permissive BSD 2-Clause License.
 This cross-platform library can be run on both Linux and Windows operating systems.
 Mac OS is also supported, but the support relies on community contributions.
-For SRTP/ZRTP support, uvgRTP uses [Crypto++ library](https://www.cryptopp.com/).
+For SRTP/ZRTP support, uvgRTP uses the [Crypto++ library](https://www.cryptopp.com/).

 Currently supported specifications:
    * [RFC 3550: RTP: A Transport Protocol for Real-Time Applications](https://tools.ietf.org/html/rfc3550)